user-synax/Kivo/docs.md

 ### Message caching

-Messages are cached in IndexedDB (per conversation, last 50 messages).
+Messages are cached in IndexedDB (per conversation, latest 50 messages).
 On load or conversation switch, cached messages render **instantly** while a background revalidation fetches fresh data from the server.

 Cache is updated in real-time during online use:
 - After initial REST fetch
 - On every incoming `message:new`, `message:edited`, `message:deleted`, `message:reaction` socket event
+- After a reconnect gap-fill

-Cache is cleared on logout.
+The whole cache (lists + messages) is cleared on logout.

+### Reconnect gap-fill

+On every successful socket reconnect the app refreshes the conversation list (unread counts, previews) and fetches messages newer than the newest known message in the open chat, merging them into the local cache — so a blip in connectivity doesn't lose anything.

 ### Offline indicator